codex-academy/BasicExpressWebApp/README.md

 I kept this example simple on purpose, but it can be used as the base of something much more complicated.

+Fork this repo and clone it into a folder on your laptop and then follow these instructions.

 #Setup

 To run this example locally you will need to have installed